alex/what-happens-when/README.rst

 The rendering engine starts getting the contents of the requested document from the networking layer.
 This will usually be done in 8kB chunks.
+The input to the HTML parsing process consists of a stream of Unicode characters, which is passed through a tokenization stage followed by a tree construction stage.

 The primary job of the HTML parser is to parse the HTML markup into a parse tree.